 The only thing that she finds satisfaction in is with her books, which she says “anoint” her.
 They are so important to the speaker they have taken on a religious connotation.

 Moreover, she has only a few friends left, the ones that “reach into [her] veins.”
 These are the friends that truly know her, and see her for who she is.
 They have become a part of her.

 opening the door for only

-She says that maybe she has “plugged” up her sockets to “keep the gods in.”
-She has quarantined herself within herself to keep a hold on all of the important memories of her life.
+Moreover, she says that maybe she has “plugged” up her sockets to “keep the gods in.”
+In this way, she has quarantined herself within herself to keep a hold of all of the important memories of her life.
 She lets no one in and risks nothing.

 About Anne Sexton

 Anne Sexton was born and raised in Massachusetts.
 She had an unhappy childhood that is now rumored to have been abusive.
 Sexton would eventually marry and become a fashion model.
 She gave birth in 1953 and 1955, suffering from postpartum depression.
 Therefore, she had to be admitted to a neuropsychiatric hospital.
 After encouragement from her therapist, she started keeping a journal and in it, she developed her writing style and passion.
 She wrote about her psychiatric struggles and her first book, To Bedlam and Part Way Back was published in 1960.
 Sexton’s poetry were extremely popular during her lifetime.
 She was the recipient of awards such as the Radcliffe Institute Fellowship, Shelley Memorial Prize.
 Moreover, she received a Guggenheim Fellowship.
 She struggled with depression throughout her life and committed suicide at the age of 46.